Calw: Transport

-Government and Military
+Government and military

 Calw is the seat of the district council of Calw District.
 There is also a tax office a local court, which belongs to the judicial districts of the state court Tübingen and of the superior state court of Stuttgart.

-The Kommando Spezialkräfte (Special Forces Command) of the Bundeswehr (German Armed Forces) has been stationed since 1996 in the Graf Zeppelin Barracks near Heumaden in Calw.
+The Kommando Spezialkräfte (Special Operations Forces) of the German Army has been stationed since 1996 in the Graf Zeppelin barracks (Graf-Zeppelin-Kaserne) near Heumaden in Calw.

-Culture, Art, and Tourism
+Culture, art, and tourism

 Calw has a small historic centre that was largely untouched by the last war.
 Many guests visit the town's marketplace and the Nikolausbrücke (a historic bridge).
 Calw has begun catering to the tourist trade, with numerous shops, restaurants, bistros and ice-cream parlours.

 In the 1970s part of the historic centre was replaced with a shopping centre.
 Soon after, the town centre was closed off and established as a pedestrian zone.
 Buildings with exposed concrete (bus station, parking garage) have marked the part of the town centre facing the Nagold for years.
 A shopping centre built around 2000 borders the historic centre to the north.

 One of the cultural high points of the calendar in Calw is the Calw Hermann Hesse Prize.
 Every other year it honors literary journals and translators that have focused on the work of Hermann Hesse.
 In the Hermann Hesse Colloquium, current issues having to do with Hermann Hesse are discussed in Calw by international experts.
 Every year in the Benedictine ruins of the Monastery of St. Peter und Paul the theatre festival "Calwer Klostersommer in Hirsau" (Calw Monastery Summer in Hirsau) takes place.
 This replaced the Klosterspiele Hirsau (Monastery Plays of Hirsau), which were rich in tradition.
 Hermann Hesse's Gerbersau stories provide the material for the yearly "Gerbersauer Lesesommer“ (Gerbersau Reading Summer).
 Stories and anecdotes are read from more than three dozen stories and reflections of Hermann Hesse about life in Gerbersau, his literary pseudonym for Calw.
 A feature of the reading series is the frequent use of settings from Hesse's life.
 A cultural strength of the Hesse Town is music; worth mentioning are the Aurelius-Sängerknaben (Aurelius Boys' Choir), whose fame extends far beyond the borders of Baden-Württemberg.
 Further musical features include concert series in the Evangelical Lutheran Stadtkirche (Town Church) and in the St. Aurelius Church.